Drafting

 2.

-produced in the drafting area and how those designs are used.
+the designs produced in the drafting area and how those

 3.

-product or service that this business supplies.
-Find out how
+the end product or service that this business supplies.

-drafting contributes to the company's end product or service.
+Find out how drafting contributes to the company's end

 b.

-Internet (with your parent or guardian's permission), learn more about
+on the internet (with your parent or guardian's permission),

-the drafting trade and discuss the following with your counselor.
+learn more about the drafting trade and discuss the following

 1.